gracious-tech/training/src/trainings.md

 ## Normal use

 Each training is normally taught over six sessions (approximately 2 hours each), with a small group of participants (e.g. 5-10 people).
 However, it can easily be adapted for other scenarios, such as one-to-one or classroom settings.
 They are intended to be completed in order, as they build upon each other.

 Most of the content is contained within the 3 Google Slide files, one for each topic.
 We also provide lots of additional resources, such as templates and the original source files for graphics.

+There are extensive leader notes attached to every slide that can be read while presenting or can be printed into a leader's booklet.
+Participants should also receive copies of the slides, either digitally or via a printed booklet.

 ## Adapting